Freight Shipping from Austin to Long Beach

 How much does it cost to ship freight from Austin to Long Beach?

-Full truckload (FTL) rates from Austin, TX to Long Beach, CA currently range from $3,410-$4,203 for a standard dry van load over the 1,586-mile route.
+Full truckload (FTL) rates from Austin, TX to Long Beach, CA currently range $3,410-$4,203 (roughly $2.15-$2.65 per mile over 1,586 miles).
 LTL shipments typically cost $1,072-$1,748 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Long Beach?